William H. Tunner: United States Air Force

 The airlift program was gradually wound down as squadrons were broken up and reassigned to their regular MATS duties.
 Tunner returned to his post in MATS on September 5, 1949.
 The outbreak of the Korean War took him to Tokyo, Japan, to command a new airlift organization in the Far East Air Forces, Combat Cargo Command (Provisional) on September 10, 1950.

 Combat Cargo Command had the initial job of providing the airlift for the Inchon invasion and subsequent airborne operations.
 Tunner's success in meeting the commitments is attested to by the Distinguished Service Cross awarded him on the spot by General Douglas MacArthur.
 Combat Cargo Command was discontinued on January 25, 1951, when a permanent organization, 315th Air Division, was activated.
 In its four-and-a-half months under "Tonnage Tunner", it had made 32,632 sorties; delivered 130,170 tons of cargo; carried 155,294 passengers including paratroopers; and evacuated 72,960 casualties.

 In February 1951 Tunner was assigned to the Air Materiel Command at Wright-Patterson Air Force Base, Ohio, as deputy commander.
 In 1953, he was appointed commander, United States Air Forces in Europe, a post he held four years during the buildup of NATO air forces.

 In 1957, he was reassigned to Headquarters U.S. Air Force as deputy chief of staff for operations.
 On July 1, 1958, concurrently with the assumption by the Military Air Transport Service of the "Single Managership for Airlift", he returned to the air transport field as commander, MATS, with headquarters at Scott Air Force Base, Illinois.
 He became a prime and impassioned spokesman for the development and deployment of the Lockheed C-141 Starlifter as the primary jet airlift transport for MATS, and supported the election of John F. Kennedy as president to achieve that end when the Eisenhower administration rejected it.

-Tunner retired from the Air Force on May 31, 1960.
+Tunner retired from the Air Force on May 31, 1960 after a heart problem was diagnosed.

+In addition to the Distinguished Service Cross, Tunner received the Distinguished Service Medal with three oak leaf clusters, the Legion of Merit, the Distinguished Flying Cross, the Bronze Star Medal with one oak leaf cluster and the Air Medal with two oak leaf clusters.
+His foreign awards included Honorary Companion of the Order of the Bath from the United Kingdom, Order of Pao Ting (Tripod) Yun Hui from China and the Knight Commander's Cross with star of the Order of Merit from West Germany in 1982.
+He was also conferred an honorary doctor of military science degree by the University of Maryland in 1956.